nicolaei/master/docs/thesis/source/06_results.md

 comes less latency.
 For smooth scanning this reduced interuption comes from the fact that there is a break between every channel scanned, while the selective scan achieved the shorter interuption time by just scanning fewer channels.

-\todo{
-    I'm not to sure about this paragraph below.
-Feels kinda tacked on.
-    Not really sure how to add meat to it.
-Should I just remove it?
-}

-We can also dissern that the goodput dips can affect non-realtime applications, such as video on-demand where the user can end up with buffering.